Review the information and make a plan to register for the next election or update your registration! You've got this!

 How to register to vote if you live on a college campus in a dorm

-Update or fill out a registration form online, or download the PDF and return it to your local Board of Elections.
+Update or fill out a registration form online, or download the PDF and return it with your Kent dorm address to your local Board of Elections, a public library or the Kent State University Information desk in the Student Center.
+Click here to go to the links.

 What if I have a criminal record?